homeworksmiso help center

 Aug 23 - May 24

-The real story emerged during our third stakeholder interview.
+But after spending actual time with the users (Electricity Market Participants, Market Operators, Grid Technicans, Power Operator, Client Support Team et. al) using this thing, the truth came out during our third stakeholder interview.
 "I've been here ten years," one operator told us, "and I still have to write down where to find certain procedures because the navigation just isn't intuitive."
 This wasn't just about making things look better - it was about fundamentally rethinking how critical information should be organized and accessed.

 The navigation felt like a maze, and finding relevant articles was a daily struggle.
 We knew the information was there - we just couldn't get to it quickly enough.